 After practicing law for over 27 years, 20 of which has been devoted exclusively to representing injured individuals in car accident cases I’m still surprised at how often I am asked by prospective clients “how do I pay for you to represent me?”
 Most clients have never been in a car accident before, so they have no way of knowing exactly how an injury attorney gets paid or they are unclear on the specifics.
-Hopefully, this short video will answer these questions.
+Hopefully, this short blog will answer your question.

 Simply stated, most if not all injury attorneys will require a new client to sign what is called a Contingent Fee Agreement.
 These agreements call for a lawyer to receive a percentage of the client’s gross recovery as their fee.
 The exact percentage can vary from attorney to attorney but the range is most commonly between 25 and 40% of the settlement amount or verdict amount.